spatie/laravel-medialibrary/docs/handling-uploads/general.md

 [Processing uploads on the server](processing-uploads-on-the-server)

-Next, you may need to choose your own journey.
+Next, you may choose your own journey.
 We have written extensive guides for all three flavours.

 ### Blade